 The Ames Community Schools’ Board of Directors has established Policy 502.8 concerning inspections and searches.
 A complete copy of the District’s inspection and search policy is available in the principals’ offices and media center at each attendance center, or at the Ames Community School District Office.

-PPRA Model Notice and Consent/Opt-Out for Specific Activities [LEAs should adopt the following model form as appropriate] The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h, requires [School District] to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
+The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h, requires the Ames Community School District to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
 These activities include a student survey, analysis, or evaluation that concerns one or more of the following eight areas (“protected information surveys”): 1.
 Political affiliations or beliefs of the student or student’s parent; 2.
 Mental or psychological problems of the student or student’s family; 3.
 Sex behavior or attitudes; 4.
 Illegal, anti-social, self-incriminating, or demeaning behavior; 5.
 Critical appraisals of others with whom respondents have close family relationships; 6.
 Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; 7.
 Religious practices, affiliations, or beliefs of the student or parents; or 8.
 Income, other than as required by law to determine program eligibility.
 This requirement also applies to the collection, disclosure or use of student information for marketing purposes (“marketing surveys”), and certain physical exams and screenings.
 Following is a schedule of activities requiring parental notice and consent or opt-out for the upcoming school year.
-This list is not exhaustive and, for surveys and activities scheduled after the school year starts, the [School District] will provide parents, within a reasonable period of time prior to the administration of the surveys and activities, notification of the surveys and activities and be provided an opportunity to opt their child out, as well as an opportunity to review the surveys.
+This list is not exhaustive and, for surveys and activities scheduled after the school year starts, the Ames Community School District will provide parents, within a reasonable period of time prior to the administration of the surveys and activities, notification of the surveys and activities and be provided an opportunity to opt their child out, as well as an opportunity to review the surveys.
 (Please note that this notice and consent/opt-out transfers from parents to any student who is 18 years old or an emancipated minor under State law.)

 It is the District’s policy to strive to identify homeless children and youth within the District, encourage their enrollment in school, and ensure they have equitable access to public education, including public preschool, as available.
 District policy 501.16, Homeless Children & Youth, is available at the District Offices, 2005 24th St., and on the District website.
 Chapter 33 in Iowa Administrative Code requires the District to give written notice to homeless children and families before denying their access to educational programs.
 Homeless children and families may obtain free legal services by contacting: Story County Legal Aid, 936 Seventh St., Nevada, IA 50201, phone: 515-382-2471.